madhan-x/algorithms-and-data-structures/README.md

-# 🚀 DSA Practice in C and CPP
+# 🚀 DSA Practice in C & C++

-This repository contains my daily practice of **Data Structures and Algorithms (DSA)** using C and CPP.
+This repository contains my daily practice of **Data Structures and Algorithms (DSA)** using C and C++.

-I focus on understanding patterns, optimizing solutions, and improving problem-solving skills.
+I focus on:
+- Understanding patterns 🧠
+- Optimizing solutions ⚡
+- Improving problem-solving skills 🚀

 ---